Stuycs-K/finalprojectapcs-4-jiang-andy-takahashi-sean/PROTOTYPE.md

   - x coordinate of center block.
 - int centerY
   - y coordinate of center block.
+- (new) int offsetX
+- (new) int offsetY
 - ~~PVector[][] blocks~~
   - ~~Subarray containing different orientations of each tetrimino as PVectors, outer array represents different types~~
 - (new) PVector[] blocks
   - Size 4 array, each vector contains relative position to a center block.
 - (new) int piecetype
   - Used in ghost block methods
+- (new) int orientation
+  - 0-3 for the 4 different orientations, stores current orientation to be evaluated for kicks

 ### Methods
 - (new) Tetrimino(int x, int y, int type)